mkhpc/oneAPI-Deep-Dive/README.md

 * Understand the DPC++ language and programming model.
 * Profile a DPC++ application using Intel VTune Profiler on Intel DevCloud.
 * Learn how to migrate CUDA code to Data Parallel C++ using the Intel DPC++ Compatibility tool.

+# Agenda

+* Overview of Intel oneAPI and Data Parallel C++
+* Introduction to the Intel DevCloud
+* Setup of Intel DevCloud and JupyterLab Environment
+* DPC++ Program Structure
+* Demonstration of Intel VTune Profiler on Intel DevCloud
+* Demonstration of Intel DPC++ Compatibility Tool on Intel DevCloud